 The information below constitutes the University's policies and procedures segment of course syllabi and may be referenced by faculty members in their course syllabi.

-Off-campus, out-of-state, foreign instruction/travel, and course-related field trip activities are subject to state law and University policies and procedures regarding travel and risk-related activities.
+Off-campus, out-of-state, foreign instruction/travel, and course-related field trip activities are subject to state law and university policies and procedures regarding travel and risk-related activities.

-The University of Texas at Dallas administers student discipline within the procedures of recognized and established due process.
-Procedures are defined and described in the Student Code of Conduct, UTDSP5003 (http://policy.utdallas.edu/utdsp5003).
-Copies of these rules and regulations are available to students in the Office of Community Standards and Conduct, where staff members are available to assist students in interpreting the rules and regulations (SSB 4.400, 972-883-6391) and online at https://www.utdallas.edu/conduct/.
+UT Dallas administers student discipline within the procedures of recognized and established due process.
+Procedures are defined and described in the Student Code of Conduct, UTDSP5003 (https://policy.utdallas.edu/utdsp5003).
+Copies of these rules and regulations are available to students in the Office of Community Standards and Conduct, where staff members are available to assist students in interpreting the rules and regulations (SSB 4.400, 972-883-6330) and online at https://conduct.utdallas.edu.

 A student at the University neither loses their rights nor escapes the responsibilities of citizenship.
 He or she is expected to obey federal, state, and local laws as well as the Regents' Rules, university regulations, and administrative rules.
 Students are subject to discipline for violating its standards of conduct whether such conduct takes place on or off campus, or whether civil or criminal penalties are also imposed for such conduct.